keep-network/tbtc-dapp/README.md

 *Note*: It was confirmed to work on Chrome browser, there were some problems with connection to the custom RPC on Firefox.

+### ElectrumX Server Connection

+Connection to ElectrumX Server is established with `wss` (WebSocket Secure).
+You need to install the server's certificate to your key chain.